NEstelami/ZAPD/docs/zapd_extraction_xml_reference.md

   - `Name`: Required.
 Suxffixed by `Skel`.
   - `LimbType`: Required.
 Valid values: `Standard`, `LOD`, `Skin`, `Curve` and `Legacy`.
   - `Count`: Required.
 Amount of limbs.
 Integer.
+  - `EnumName`: Optional.
+The name of `typedef`'d limb enum.
+  - `LimbNone`: Optional.
+The name of the limb with index zero in the limb enum.
+  - `LimbMax`: Optional.
+The name of the max limb index in the limb enum.

+See [Skeleton](#skeleton) for info on the limb enum generation.

 -------------------------